puppetlabs/puppet-docs/source/puppet/latest/types/filebucket.md

     File { backup => main, }

-Puppet master servers automatically provide the filebucket service, so this will work in a default configuration.
-If you have a heavily restricted `auth.conf` file, you may need to allow access to the `file_bucket_file` endpoint.
+Puppet Servers automatically provide the filebucket service, so this will work in a default configuration.
+If you have a heavily restricted Puppet Server `auth.conf` file, you may need to allow access to the `file_bucket_file` endpoint.

 <h3 id="filebucket-attributes">Attributes</h3>